-Employees of the Vrije Universiteit Brussel have been collectively enrolled with an insurance policy called 'Gezondheidszorgen' - this translates as 'Health concerns' in English.
+Employees of the Vrije Universiteit Brussel have been collectively enrolled with an insurance policy.

 Everyone with an employment contract or a scholarship agreement is automatically insured starting their 1st workday.
 You do not have to do anything.
 This insurance, usually called 'hospitalisation insurance', covers the following: